-Dubbing movies and TV is the next frontier for machine learning and AI
+Every movie and TV show could soon be dubbed into any language you want

 “I believe hearing thoughts and philosophies that we never would have heard is far more accretive and additive than being limited by your own language,” he said, citing everything from a financial expert in Nigeria to an NBA commentator in South America.

-Watching auto-dubbing can be an unsettling affair.
-It’s almost like the little rips and wrinkles of normal dubbing serve a purpose, reminding us this movie was created in another culture.
-Slightly jarring, for instance, is watching Robert De Niro ask if you’re “talkin’ to me” while he’s speaking in Japanese.
+Watching auto-dubbing can be unsettling.
+It’s almost like the little rips and wrinkles of normal dubbing serve the purpose of reminding us a movie came from somewhere else.
+Slightly jarring, for instance, is seeing Jack Nicholson erupt on the witness stand in a “A Few Good Men” while his mouth enunciates perfect French.

-The technical air bubbles are also far from smoothed out.
-Getting the voices to sound human, with all the required lilts and inflection, is something that AI can still struggle with.
+Not the technical air bubbles have all been smoothed out.
+Getting digital voices to sound human, with all the required lilts and inflection, is something that AI can still struggle with.
 And automatic translations tend to be literal, missing context.

-“We have to be honest about where the tech is,” Shemen added.
+“We have to be honest about where the tech is,” Shemen noted.
 “Matching the performance level of humans is not a simple task.
 And forget emulating a high-quality voice artist.”

 Others in the auto-dubbing movement, however, say this could lead to new opportunities, like synthetic voices with signature styles.